rocky-linux/documentation/en/rocky/8/guides/apache_hardened_webserver_modsecurity.md

 Confirm password for 'username@domain.com' (will not be shown): ************************
 ```

 Please note here that you will probably have to download the rules and install them in the correct location, as the password field requires a punctuation or special character, but the configuration file apparently has issues with this when sending it to Comodo's site from the installer or update script.

 These scripts will always fail with a credentials error.
-This probably doesn't affect administrators who have web servers running with a GUI front end (Cpanel / Plesk) but if you are running standalone as we are in our example, it does.
+This probably doesn't affect administrators who have web servers running with a GUI front end (Cpanel / Plesk) but if you are running the program standalone as we are in our example, it does.
 [You can find the workaround below](#cwaf_fix).

 ```
 Enter absolute CWAF installation path prefix (/cwaf will be appended): /usr/local Install into '/usr/local/cwaf' ? [y/n]:
 ```

 Just accept the path as given and then type "y" in the next field for the install path.

 If you have a non-standard path to the configuration file for Apache/nginx, you would enter it here, otherwise just hit 'Enter' for no changes: